F.A.Q.’s

 Q : Should I purchase earthquake coverage?

 A : Direct damages due to earthquakes are not covered under the standard homeowners insurance policy.
 If you live in an area that is prone to earthquakes, you may want to consider adding an earthquake endorsement to your homeowners insurance policy.
-This endorsement will cover damages due to earthquakes, landslides, volcanic eruptions and other earth movements.
+This endorsement can help cover damages due to earthquakes, landslides, volcanic eruptions and other earth movements.

 Commercial Insurance F.A.Q.